Skip to main content

 Workspace isolation

-Each workspace is a Firecracker micro-VM — not a container.
+Each workspace is a micro-VM - not a container.
 This gives you:

 • Dedicated kernel - each VM boots its own Linux kernel, fully independent from other workspaces